All teaching in polar law is conducted in English

 Polar law describes the legal regimes, rules, and processes applicable to the Arctic and the Antarctic.
 It is interdisciplinary, placing emphasis on relevant areas of public international law and social sciences.
 Subject areas include: international law, including the law of the sea and environmental law; the laws of and the laws protecting Indigenous Peoples and other residents of the Arctic; Arctic human development; governance (international, national, local, and Indigenous); and economies, industries, and business in polar regions.

 Programmes in Polar Law are open for applications every other year.
+The next application period will open in 2025.

 Three programmes are offered: